 Cybercrime is something that we are all aware of.
-There’s a lot of information out there about how we should safeguard our data, be prepared for cyber attacks, etc. But, let’s be completely honest here, how seriously do we take the warnings for Cyber Attack?
+There’s a lot of information out there about how we should safeguard our data, be prepared for a cyber attack, etc. But, let’s be completely honest here, how seriously do we take the warnings for Cyber Attack?

 According to research conducted by the editors of EveryCloud the average small to medium enterprise spends less than 6% of their overall budget on cybersecurity.